AmalShalabi/Product-Management-System-CRUD/Readme.md

 This is a full product management system that allows users to create, read, update, and delete products using HTML and Vanilla JavaScript.
 It utilizes local storage to store and retrieve product data.

 # Getting Started
-1. Clone or download the repository/
+1. Clone or download the repository:https://github.com/AmalShalabi/Product-Management-System-CRUD.git
 2. Open the index.html file in your browser
-3. The products table will be empty at first, but you can add new products by clicking the "New Product" button and filling out the form.
+3. The products table will be empty at first, but you can add new products by clicking the "Create" button and filling out the form.
 4. You can also edit or delete existing products/All products by clicking the corresponding buttons on the products table

 # Features